anan44/it-starts-with-clojure/materials/5-requests-for-data/8-function-with-no-name.md

 # 5.8.
-Function with no name
+Function with No Name

 In many parts of this chapter we have been using helper functions.
 This is not an unusual pattern,